-Not offered in this discipline
+Not offered in this discipline.

-ENGR 001 1.0 Unit

-Introduction To Engineering
+ENGR 001 Introduction to Engineering

-Course Advisories: Eligibility for enrollment in ENGL 001 and SCC minimum math standard.
-A first, non-technical course for engineering students and students considering majoring in engineering.
+Course Advisory: Eligibility for enrollment in ENGL 001 and SCC minimum Math standard.
+A first, nontechnical course for engineering students and students considering majoring in engineering.
 Introduction to different engineering fields, the campus life of engineering students, schedule guidelines, opportunities in engineering, engineers' roles in society, ethics in engineering, and strategies and approaches required to survive math, science, and engineering courses.
 Possible field trips.
 One hour lecture.

-ENGR 017 5.0 Units

-Introduction To Electrical Engineering

-Corequisite(s): MATH 023 Prerequisite(s): PHYS 007 with a grade "C" or better.
+ENGR 017 5 Units Introduction to Electrical Engineering Corequisite: MATH 023 Prerequisite: PHYS 007 with a grade C or better.
 Course Advisory: Eligibility for ENGL 001.
-Required for engineering majors.
-The course presents a study of basic circuit analysis techniques including Kirchhoff's laws, mesh-current, node-voltage, Thevenin and Norton equivalent; transient and steady-state responses of passive circuits; sinusoidal steady-state analysis; power calculations; operational amplifier; semiconductor devices.
+Required for engineering majors, the course presents a study of basic circuit analysis techniques including Kirchhoff's laws, mesh-current, node-voltage, Thevenin and Norton equivalent; transient and steadystate responses of passive circuits; sinusoidal steadystate analysis; power calculations; operational amplifier; semiconductor devices.
 Weekly homework assignments and written tests, including a comprehensive final examination and lab reports, will be used to evaluate student success.
-Four hours lecture, Three hours lab.
+Four hours lecture, three hours lab.

-ENGR 030 4.0 Units

-Engineering Mechanics: Statics
+ENGR 030 4 Units Engineering Mechanics: Statics

-Prerequisite(s): MATH 021, PHYS 006 with a grade of "C" or better.
+Prerequisite: MATH 021, PHYS 006 with a grade of C or better.
 Course Advisory: Eligibility for ENGL 001.
 This course, which is required for engineering majors, presents a study of the principles of statics of particles and rigid bodies as applied to equilibrium problems of two and three-dimensional structures, and the principles of friction, virtual work, and stability of equilibrium.
 Four hours lecture.

-ENGR 045 4.0 Units
+ENGR 045

-Properties Of Materials
+Properties of Materials

-Prerequisites: PHYS 006 and CHEM 001.
+Prerequisite: PHYS 006 and CHEM 001.
 Course Advisory: Eligibility for ENGL 001.
 This required course for engineering majors covers the application of basic principles of physics and chemistry to the structure and properties of engineering materials.
 Special emphasis is devoted to the relationship between microstructure and the mechanical properties of metals, polymers and ceramics, and the electrical, magnetic, and optical properties of materials.
 Possible field trips.
 Three hours lecture, three hours lab.